ecosoft-odoo/infra/README.md

-# infra
-Infrastructure related files
+Related files for installing odoo 12.0